What Is Plot? Definition and 3 Ways to Plot Your Story

 It’s not uncommon for new writers (or even experienced writers) to have some hesitancy when it comes to formally structuring their work.
 There’s often the fear that letting your plot fall into a recognizable pattern will make it somehow less original, less distinct, less yours.

 It’s understandable to feel this way, but the truth is that all successful stories will naturally follow these patterns because they speak to the rhythms of storytelling that we all have within ourselves.
-When the plot of a film or novel deviates too far from these plot structures we will usually feel it in our bones; something in the story isn’t working.
-The plot will begin to feel too rushed and chaotic or too slow and drawn out, and in either case we’ll begin to lose our sense of immersion.
+When the plot points of a film or novel deviates too far from these plot structures we will usually feel it in our bones; something in the narrative isn’t working.
+It’ll begin to feel too rushed and chaotic, or too slow and drawn out, and in either case we’ll begin to lose our sense of immersion.
 We start to disconnect from it without entirely understanding why.

 Most scholars agree that there are a certain number of plot archetypes which all stories across all mediums follow.
 What they tend to disagree on is exactly how many plot types there are.
 Aristotle, John Gardner, Kurt Vonnegut, Christopher Booker, Ronald Tobias, and Georges Polti are all scholars and authors who have tried to compartmentalise the diversity of story.
 They’ve suggested that all stories are born from a handful of different plot archetypes.

-Today, most writers agree on the “seven story format,” which states that there are seven grand overarching plots that contain within them all the stories in the world.
-Many stories will fit snugly into one of these well-worn patterns that have been shaped and perfected over time; others will draw from two or more of these plot archetypes.
+Today, most writers agree on the “seven story format,” which states that there are seven grand, overarching master plots that contain within them all the stories in the world.
+Many stories will fit snugly into one of these well-worn patterns, or master plots, that have been shaped and perfected over time; others will draw from two or more of these plot archetypes.

 1. The Quest